datsoftlyngby/soft2019spring-databases/assignments/assignment4.md

 <img src="images/ClassicModelsER.png" width="75%">

 ### Handin
-You hand-in on peergrade Sunday 24th at 16:00.
+You hand-in on peergrade Monday 25th at 06:00.
 Your hand-in is a link to a github repository.

 ## Excercise 1 - user privileges